vergaloy/Srinivasan_Koyanagi_2025/README.md

 # 📊 Analysis Reproduction: Srinivasan, Koyanagi et al., 2025

-This repository provides the datasets and code required to reproduce the quantitative analyses and figures from the study by **Srinivasan, Koyanagi et al., 2025**.
+This repository provides the datasets and custom code used to perform the key quantitative analyses from **Srinivasan, Koyanagi et al., 2025**, including mixed-effects modeling, population vector similarity analyses, and regression with covariates.

 ---